 Artificial Intelligence (AI)

-Artificial intelligence is the general category which all of these terms belong to.
-In a nutshell, AI is a reference to any intelligence performed by a machine that results in an optimal or suboptimal resolution to a problem.
+Artificial intelligence is the general category that all of these terms belong to.
+It’s a reference to any intelligence performed by a machine that results in an optimal or suboptimal resolution to a problem.

 Deep Learning: The Human Connection

 Inspired by the function and structure of the brain (specifically the networks of interconnected neurons) – deep learning features algorithms that mimic the biological structure of the brain.